SBI International Transfer: Fees, Rates & Limits 2026

 Here's how that compares with the other providers we looked at earlier:

-• SBI: SWIFT payments usually take 3 - 5 working days
+• SBI: SWIFT payments usually take 3 to 5 working days

 Pros and cons of transferring money abroad with SBI